CartoDB/observatory-extension/doc/boundaries_functions.md

 Column Name | Description
 --- | ---
-the_geom | a boundary geometry (e.g., US Census tracts)
-geom_ref | a string identifier for the geometry (e.g., the geoid of a US Census tract)
+the_geom | a boundary geometry (e.g., US Census tract boundaries) geom_refs | a string identifier for the geometry (e.g., geoids of US Census tracts)

 #### Example